-"By revealing our unique interiorities, I believe that through my practice I’m beginning a conversation that encourages the actualization of minorities.
+“By revealing our unique interiorities, I believe that through my practice I’m beginning a conversation that encourages the actualization of minorities.
 In my work, I embrace vulnerability and communicate the experience of self to address the fragmenting nature of race, gender, and cultural norms.
+I’m interested in the lack of education provided in the US regarding the history of Asian American immigration and it’s significance to society today.
+I source images from historical and personal archives to bring important yet overlooked pieces of Asian American history into the modern world.
 I, a Korean-American woman, represent an under recognized margin of people--and a misunderstood strata of women.
-I live a mixed identity, who presents as ethnically Asian, and who is wholly indecipherable to many.
-As such, I use my intersectional existence to comment on certain realities: that the Asian figure (specifically, the female Asian figure) is not regarded as other forms are; that Asian figures are distinct from Western neoclassical ones.
+As such, I use my existence to comment on certain realities: that the Asian figure (specifically, the female Asian figure) is not regarded as other forms are; that Asian figures are distinct from Western neoclassical ones.
 I have been approaching art not only as a woman but as an Asian woman.
 I’ve never found place of familiarity in art history or in any 19th century area of any institution but now I feel I’ve found a way to co-opt classical language to subvert it in a way that gives me a feeling of agency.
-My commentary comes in multimedia form, be it through printmaking, painting, research, and is dually inspired by submissiveness ingrained through cultural upbringing and masculinity.
-Regardless of the medium, I allow my meticulous, measured approach to suggest how we might address racism, gender differences, and cultural clashes."
+My commentary comes in multimedia form, be it through printmaking, painting, research, and is dually inspired by submissiveness ingrained through cultural upbringing.
+Regardless of the medium, I allow my meticulous, measured approach to suggest how we might address racial differences and cultural clashes."

 Insil Jang is a New York based artist.
 She received her BFA with an emphasis in Painting and Printmaking at The School of the Art Institute of Chicago.